arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 ### Background

 Corporate XYZ's e-commerce platform has been steadily growing, and the engineering team has decided to expand the EKS cluster to handle the increased workload.
 The team has already created a new managed node group **_new_nodegroup_3_**, and those have been successfully integrated into the cluster.
+Corporate XYZ's e-commerce platform has been steadily growing, and the engineering team has decided to expand the EKS cluster to handle the increased workload.
+The team has already created a new managed node group **_new_nodegroup_3_**, and those have been successfully integrated into the cluster.

 Now, the engineering team wants to ensure that the security and access control mechanisms are properly configured for the EKS cluster.
 They have assigned this task to Sam, an experienced DevOps engineer.